EXCLUSIVE-Greece scrapes bottom of barrel in hunt for cash to stay afloat

 To tap the remaining 2 billion euros from the pension funds and regional administrations, the government would have to put pressure on them to lend the money via new repo transactions.

 The alternative would be a ministerial decree, one of the financial officials said.
-Such a move could prompt loud complaints from opposition parties in parliament.
-(Additional reporting by George Georgiopoulos; editing by Alessandra Galloni and Paul Taylor)
+Such a move could prompt loud complaints from opposition parties in parliament. (editing by Alessandra Galloni and Paul Taylor)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan